jburger/jburger.github.io/_posts/2016-12-13-docker-learnings.md

 ![too much scale](/assets/100-containers.gif)

-_TIP: Depending on memory footrpint, 100 might be too many containers for a single host.
+_TIP: Depending on memory footprint, 100 might be too many containers for a single host.
 In that case, you might want to consider using [swarm mode!](https://docs.docker.com/engine/swarm/)_

 **Trap for new players** Scaling a service that uses a port mapping (e.g 5000-> 5000 externally) - will fail because new copies of the service will try to use a port that is already in use!